stackcollision/GardenConquest/README.md

 # GardenConquest
-A new conquest game mode for Space Engineers
+A new game mode for [Space Engineers](http://www.spaceengineersgame.com/) that provides players with additional PVP opportunities and helps admins limit grid count and complexity.

-## Gameplay Flow
+## Gameplay Concepts

 ### Ship Classification
-Each grid must have a special classification beacon on it.
-This beacon requires a special resource "Ship License" to build.
-The larger the class, the great the number of licenses required.
-Each class imposes limitations on the grid in terms of block and weapon counts.
-Once the block count is reached no new blocks can be added.
+Each grid must have a special Hull Classifier beacon on it.
+This block requires a new component named "Ship License" to build.
+The larger the class, the greater the number of licenses required.

+Each faction is also permitted a limited number of "Unlicensed" grids (default 2).
+An Unlicensed Hull Classifier is required even on these grids.
+These classifiers do not require Ship Licenses to build, but they have relatively low block limits.

+Classifiers and their License cost (subject to change):

+* Unlicensed - 0
+* Fighter - 5
+* Corvette - 10
+* Utility - 15
+* Frigate - 20
+* Destroyer - 40
+* Cruiser - 80
+* Carrier - 100
+* Battleship - 150

-If a grid's classification beacon is destroyed, the grid becomes "Unclassified".
-This starts a timer (several hours) until the grid becomes a derelict.
-Once a grid becomes a derelict its functional blocks will be destroyed.
-If the grid is classified within the time limit it will not be destroyed.
+Until a Hull Classifier is built on a grid, or after a classifier is destroyed, the grid becomes "Unclassified".
+This starts a timer (default 2 hours) until the grid becomes a "Derelict."
+A Derelict is immediately disabled and eventually destroyed.
+Players should classify their grids within the time limit to ensure they are not damaged/removed.

+#### Class-based block limits
+Each class imposes limits on the number of various blocks on the grid, i.e. turrets, as well as the total block count.
+Players are unable to add blocks over the established limits for the grid's class.
+If a player changes a grid's class and it is breaking the limits for the new class, no new blocks can be added until the offending blocks are removed.
+Server owners can set specific limits per class for certain grids.
+The defaults are (currently in flux):

+* Fighter - 0 turrets,
+* Corvette - 2 turrets,

+...etc, will be filled out when these are more certain...

 ### Control Points
-In order to acquire ship licenses a faction must hold Control Points (CPs) at the time a round ends.
-A faction is required to hold control points, even if there is only one person in it.
-At the time the round ends the CP's configured reward will be given to the faction with the most valid grids in the CP's sphere of influence.
-If there is a tie in grid counts, no one gets anything.
+In order to acquire Ship Licenses, a faction must hold a Control Points ("CPs").
+Every X minutes (default 15), a CP "round" will end and the CP's reward of Y Ship Licenses (default 5) will be given to the faction with the most valid grids within the CP's sphere of influence.

-A grid is counted towards capturing under the following conditions:
+A grid is counted towards a faction's total if:
-* It has power
-* It has a classifier beacon
+* It has a powered, broadcasting Hull Classifier beacon
-* The broadcast range on the classifier is large enough to encompass the CP's center.
+* The broadcast range on the classifier is at least as large as the radius of the CP (default 15km).
+This is to prevent players from hiding while capturing a CP.

-The reason for the broadcast range requirement is to prevent players from sitting a small ship at the edge of a CP and getting licenses while being nearly undetectable.

-### How Do New Players Get Started?
-Each faction is permitted a configurable number of "Unlicensed" grids.
-An Unlicensed hull classifier is required even on these types of grids because of the broadcast requirement specified above.
-These Unlicensed classifiers do not require and Ship Licenses to build, but they have relatively low block limits.
-They are also limited in the number of them permitted, unlike any other class.
+If there is a tie in grid counts between factions, no one gets the reward.